bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-segregated-witness.md

 Aaron: 00:04:38

-yes if someone can mess with it in flight, basically you send a transaction to the network and then it's forwarded from peer to peer and till it reaches miner and it's included in a block but every peer on the network but can basically take the transaction, tweak it a little bit, and forward it, or the miner can do that
+Yes if someone can mess with it in flight, basically you send a transaction to the network and then it's forwarded from peer to peer and till it reaches miner and it's included in a block but every peer on the network but can basically take the transaction, tweak it a little bit, and forward it, or the miner can do that

 Sjors: 00:04:55